carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 >     - Receiving host status
 >     - Assigning co-host status (to another group member)
 >     - Muting/unmuting another group member
->     - Sending a participant to the waiting room (a group member who is not co-host) and re-admiting them
+>     - Sending a participant to the waiting room (a group member who is not co-host) and re-admitting them
 >     - Screensharing
 >     - Adjusting who can share their screen
 >     - Managing, messaging, and visiting breakouts (but not creating them)